Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 ### Description and progress monitoring {#description-and-progress-monitoring}

 **Time series migration** page is divided into 2 sections.
-The top one is called **Ongoing migration** and represents data of selected tenant with enabled ongoing migration.
-This section is designed for monitoring the progress and controlling the process by user by interacting with buttons, which context and availability differs from the tenant's migration status.
-Section is populated with the information only after the migration is started and is in the **In progress** state.
+The top one is called **Ongoing migration** and displays current state of ongoing migration for respective tenant.
+This section provides controls over active process.
+The information is displayed only after the migration is started and is in one of the progressing states (eg.: In progress, Migrated, Verifying, Verified).

 Here, you can see:
 * **Tenant** field with tenant name which idicates the tenant the migration process is triggered for.